 We are a diverse gathering of people from many parts of the metro area and country (winter visitors).
 Our goal is always the same: to worship, celebrate God’s love, and to be spiritually fed by God’s word.

-Visitor parking is well marked near the front of the building.
-Once inside, you will be greeted with a smile at our “Welcome” table.
-We love to give away banana bread, a small devotional, information about SOJ and help you get “oriented” to our building and introduce you to a few new friends so that you feel comfortable.
+Parking is abundant in front of the "Worship Center".
+You be greeted with a smile at our “Welcome” table and we will help you get “oriented” to our building, worship and most importantly introduce you to a few new friends so that you feel comfortable.
 At Spirit of Joy, you can be yourself and know that you will be loved for who you are!

 Our worship and teaching is biblical and we are a liturgical church with a modern flair.
 Each week is a little bit different, but generally you can expect readings from both the Old and New Testaments.
 Scripture grounds us in the patterns and actions of our worship as we participate in congregation wide confession and then hear the promise of God’s forgiveness in the resurrection of Jesus Christ.